- Category: DAS

 The executive director of the Department of Administrative Services oversees the operations of the department.
 She is appointed by the Governor with the consent of the Senate.
 She serves as a member of the Governor's cabinet.
 Kimberly K. Hood is the 12th executive director of the department.

-The Department's 2014 Annual Report highlights the products and services available from the Department, and the accomplishments of the Department during 2013.
-This pocket-size report, with contact information for key DAS personnel, is a handy reference for anyone who relies on the services the Department provides.
+The Department's 2015 Annual Report highlights the products and services available from the Department, and the accomplishments of the Department during 2015.
+This report, with contact information for key DAS personnel, is a handy reference for anyone who relies on the services the Department provides.

 DAS was created by the Forty-fourth Legislature in March 1981 with passage of the Administrative Services Act (Chapter 257, Laws of Utah 1981).
 The legislation consolidated the Department of Finance, the Department of Systems Planning and Computing, the Office of Personnel Management, and the Building Board in response to an organizational study of state administrative services by the Governor's Committee on Executive Reorganization.
 More information about the Department of Administrative Services is available here.